Protections for my family - Post 1 April 2014 Leaver

 For your wife, husband or civil partner: a pension based on 1/160 of your final pay multiplied by the total membership your deferred pension is based on

-If you got married after leaving the LGPS, the pension paid to your wife/husband could be less than this.
+If you got married or formed a civil partnership after leaving the LGPS, the pension is:

-For your eligible cohabiting partner: a pension based on 1/160 of your final pay multiplied by the total membership in the scheme since 5 April 1988.
+For your eligible cohabiting partner: a pension based on 1/160 of your final pay multiplied by the total membership in the scheme from 6 April 1988.